thehackerwithin/berkeley/docs/_posts/2018-11-19-data-repos.md

 #### Visibility

 - One of the primary reasons to deposit your data in a repository is to obtain a unique identifier that others can use to cite your data.
 This service will increase the visibility of your data within the scholarly literature and allows researchers to find it later on.

-Ensure your data repository offers a DOI (digital object identifier), handle, or another unique indentifer.
+- Ensure your data repository offers a DOI (digital object identifier), handle, or another unique indentifer.

 #### Usability

 - The usability of a data repository is also important in ensuring that others will be able to access your data.
-Unfortunately, not all repositories have the funding to create great web interfaces with simple, intuitive interactions.
-However, if your peers are unable to find and download your data it will limit the effectiveness of sharing your data.
-A usable data repository should allow for users to easily upload, download, and cite data sets.
+If your peers are unable to find and download your data it will limit the effectiveness of sharing your data.

+- A usable data repository should allow for users to easily upload, download, and cite data sets.

 #### Features